 Amended by Ord.
 20-10 on 8/27/2020

-12.250.070 Time Limit
+12.250.070 Approval Time Limit

-The applicant must begin and substantially complete the development of the PUD within two (2) years from the date of approval of written authorization to proceed.
+The applicant shall begin and substantially complete the development of the Planned Unit Development (PUD) within two (2) years from the date of approval of written authorization to proceed unless otherwise stipulated in the development’s phasing plan.

-If the applicant does not substantially complete the development within the time limits imposed, the DRC and Planning Commission shall review the PUD and may extend the time limit, revoke the approval amend the plan.
-The developer may appeal the decision of the DRC and Planning Commission to the City Council which shall review the record and decision of the DRC and Planning Commission and affirm, set aside, remand or modify the DRC and Planning Commission’s decision.
+If the applicant does not substantially complete the development within the time limits imposed, the Zoning Administrator or designee n shall review the Planned Unit Development (PUD) and recommend to the Land Use Authority in a public hearing either an extension of the time limit, revocation of the approval or, amendment to the approved plan.
+The applicant may appeal the decision of the Land Use Authority.
 Such appeal must be filed in writing within ten (10) calendar days of the date of the decision.

-Phasing a PUD project may be permitted and will be considered on a case-by-case basis.

 HISTORY